Undergraduate Research in History

 All history majors have the opportunity engage in original research.
 Our History Colloquia and History 395 courses emphasize original investigations, including using the university’s many libraries and collections.
 Students accepted into the Honors Program embark on a major research project that culminates in a thesis.
 Students interested in public history—presenting historical research to public audiences—can explore Michigan in the World, where they will create online exhibits focusing on U-M's role on global events.
 Our HistoryLab courses offer further opportunities for students to apply historical research in the service of the public.

-Some history faculty rely on undergraduate students as independent research assistants or in the university's Undergraduate Research Opportunity Program (UROP).
+Additionally, some history faculty rely on undergraduate students as independent research assistants or as partners in the university's Undergraduate Research Opportunity Program (UROP).
 Students may also find paid research assitantships with faculty or via the Student Employment Office.

 Help with Navigating the Libraries

 Maura Seale is the dedicated History librarian, with special expertise in history, digital history, and digital humanities.
 She is happy to consult about research and resources.